- Private branch exchange (PBX) systems are business-grade, private telephone networks.

 Because hosted PBX systems are web-based, you must have a strong internet connection for communication to run smoothly.
 If your internet service provider is unreliable, you will likely have a frustrating experience.
 Make sure your ISP is strong and reliable and can support your communication needs before committing to a PBX.

 You should also take measures to ensure your PBX system is secure.
 Because it's hosted on the internet, your PBX system could be more susceptible to security breaches than a server-based system.
-Take the time to speak with hosted PBX providers about their security measures and how they protect your system.
+Take the time to ask hosted PBX providers about their security measures and how they protect the system.
 You should make sure they have both physical and network security, SIP endpoint security, toll fraud monitoring and detection, and a dedicated monitoring system that alerts you to any suspicious activity.

 What questions should you ask before purchasing a hosted PBX system?